straszheimjeffrey/The-Kiln/sample/README.md

 ## Usage

-Checkout this code from git.
+Checkout this code from Github.
 It can be run directly from the command line if you have lein ring installed.
-Or else, you can evaluate the sample.repl module and run `(start-server)` from there.
+Or else you can evaluate the sample.repl module and run `(start-server)` from there.

 ## License